Ganesh-2006-mani/camera-motion-detector/README.md

 # 📸 Camera AI Detector Web App

-A full-featured web application that uses your device camera to capture images, manage them with cloud storage, and provide a user-based dashboard with authentication.
+A modern, responsive web application that uses your device camera to capture images, store them in the cloud, and manage them through a user-based dashboard with authentication.

 ---